hermonochy/Rescueland/The Technology of Rescueland, Computerland and it's surrounding Planets.md

 #### The process of harvesting FFG

 The Force Field Gel is harvested from a well on Rescueland.
 The dimensions of the well are 1m-1m-5km to the exact planck.
-It is directly under the main runway of Rescueland, a trick which has protected the location of the well scince it was discovered.
+It is directly under the main runway of Rescueland, a trick which has protected the location of the well since it was discovered.
 When the gel is consumed, the well always refills itself over the period of a Rescueland day.
 The provinience of the matter is unknown.
 The gel also doesn't seem to be made of atoms, no matter how closely studied.

 #### Activating the FF